 The Terms of Reference of this Correspondence Group are:

-• In accordance with § 1.7 of Resolution ITU-R 1-6 and Resolution ITU-R 52, prepare a draft revision of Resolution ITU-R 1-6 for consideration by the RAG and subsequent submission to the Radiocommunication Assembly 2015, taking into account the proposals contained in Documents RAG14-1/2, 4, 11, 21(Rev.1), items summarised in Document RAG14-1/TEMP/4(Rev.1) and any other additional proposals submitted to the Correspondence Group.
+• In accordance with § 1.7 of Resolution ITU-R 1-6 and Resolution ITU-R 52, prepare a draft revision of Resolution ITU-R 1-6 for consideration by the RAG and subsequent submission to the Radiocommunication Assembly 2015, taking into account the proposals contained in Documents RAG14-1/2, 4, 11, 21(Rev.1), items summarised in Document RAG14-1ANNEX 2 of the Summary of Conclusions of the 21st session of the RAG) and any other additional proposals submitted to the Correspondence Group.

 The Correspondence Group shall submit its final report to the 2015 meeting of the RAG at least two weeks before the beginning of the RAG meeting.